raloliver/fludin/README.md

 - What is DART?
 - Hot reload?
 Cool!
 - Open source?
 Cool!
+- I wouldn't recommend building an iOS app without ever having tested it on a real iOS device

 > Flutter: it's simply a toolkit that makes it easy for developers to design beautiful interfaces for all sorts of screen sizes and devices, and it comes with a whole bunch of prebuilt widgets that make it easy to layout your app with a simple and flexible layout system.